 - Be supported by a rapid contracting process

 Please contact your local BMS Medical representative or visit www.globalbmsmedinfo.com if you have questions.

 Submission of a concept does not imply nor guarantee endorsement.
 Any support provided from Bristol Myers Squibb is contingent upon an executed research agreement.

-We are excited to announce that BMS is moving to a request for proposal (RFP) process for investigator sponsored research (ISR) in the areas of oncology, hematology and immunology & fibrosis.
-The new RFP based system will ultimately benefit investigators and patients by addressing unmet needs in a more focused and efficient manner.
+BMS has moved from a rolling submission process to a request for proposal (RFP) submission process for investigator sponsored research (ISR) in the areas of oncology, hematology, cardiovascular, and immunology & fibrosis.
+The new RFP based system will ultimately benefit investigators and patients by addressing medical unmet needs in a more focused and efficient manner.

-Towards the end of November, we will begin posting Areas of Interest (AOI) for new ISRs.
-Please check back at that time or reach out to your Field Medical or BMS Medical contact if you have questions.
+The RFP submission periods will be posted here along with the Areas of Interest (AOIs) for each of the RFP cycles.
+Please reach out to your Field Medical or BMS Medical contact if you have questions.

 - For independent research with products that are in the early stages of development, please contact your local BMS medical representative.

 - Ono Pharmaceuticals Co., Ltd. alliance ISRs within Japan, Korea, & Taiwan, Ltd. collaborations.

 - Global Expert Centers Initiative (GECI) oncology collaborations.

 - Requests for support of investigator sponsored research using Apixaban